-Many unmarried couples, same-sex couples, siblings, and other family members share the same financial goals as traditional married couples.
+Many unmarried couples, same-sex couples (whether married or not), siblings, and other family members share the same financial goals as traditionally married couples.
 They seek financial security and the ability to provide for one another, yet they lack the federal inheritance and tax benefits accorded heterosexual marriages.

 Charitable gift planning is one avenue to help these couples and families achieve some of their financial goals.
 Certain charitable gift strategies may allow more wealth to be transferred from one partner or family member to another than would otherwise be possible.
 Among the options: